EDM Festival Packing List 2026: Camping Festival Essentials to Thrive (Not Just Survive)

 Earplugs (non-negotiable)

-Eye mask (sun is aggressive)
+Eye mask (the sun is aggressive)

 Comfortable sleeping setup